Bengal cat: Erythrocyte pyruvate kinase deficiency (PK-deficiency or PK-def)

 PK deficiency is a common genetic diseases found in Bengal cats.
 PK deficiency is another test that is administered by the breeder.
 Breeding Bengal Cats should be tested before breeding to ensure two PK deficiency carriers are not mated.
 This is a test that a breeder must do on their own.
 A breeder uses a cotton swab to rub the inside of the cat's mouth and then mails the swab to the laboratory.

 Ulcerative nasal dermatitis

 A unique form of ulcerative dermatitis affecting the nasal planum (rhinarium or nose leather) of Bengal cats was first reported in 2004.
 The condition first presents between the ages of 4–12 months, beginning as a dry scale and progressing to crusts and fissures typical of hyperkeratosis.
-The exact cause remains unclear; it is considered hereditary and incurable, but can respond favorably to topical steroid treatments such as prednisolone and tacrolimus ointment.
+The exact cause remains unclear; it is considered hereditary and incurable, but can respond favourably to topical steroid treatments such as prednisolone and tacrolimus ointment.